 69% of Animal Trainers said they were satisfied with their job and 60% said they feel like their job is making other people’s lives better.

 You can read more about these career personality types here.

 People who are suitable for this job tends to like work activities that include practical, hands-on problems and solutions.
 They like working with plants, animals, and real-world materials like wood, tools, and machinery..

 They also like working with ideas, and require an extensive amount of thinking.
 They like searching for facts and figuring out problems mentally.

 Start your journey to be an Animal Trainer

 Yes, I'm sure

-Animal Trainers job description, Animal Trainers salary, Animal Trainers information, what is the job of an Animal Trainer like, pros and cons about Animal Trainers, colleges and universities for Animal Trainers, is Animal Trainers the right career for me, Easy careers to get into, careers in Personal Care and Service
+Animal Trainers job description, Animal Trainers salary, Animal Trainers information, what is the job of an Animal Trainer like, pros and cons about Animal Trainers, colleges and universities for Animal Trainers, is Animal Trainers the right career for me, careers in Personal Care and Service

 Agility Instructor, Animal Handler, Bronc Breaker, Bronc Buster, Canine Service Teacher, Dog Handler, Dog Obedience Instructor, Dog Show Judge, Dog Trainer, Dolphin Trainer